harding/old-docs-history-bitcoin.org/en/developer-guide.md

 Second, the SPV client only requests transactions from full nodes corresponding to keys it owns.
 If the SPV client downloads all blocks then discards unneeded ones, this can be extremely bandwidth intensive.
 If they simply ask full nodes for blocks with specific transactions, this allows full nodes a complete view of the public addresses that correspond to the user.
 This is a large privacy leak, and allows for tactics such as denial of service for clients, users, or addresses that are disfavored by those running full nodes, as well as trivial linking of funds.
 A client could simply spam many fake transaction requests, but this creates a large strain on the SPV client, and can end up defeating the purpose of thin clients altogether.

 To mitigate the latter issue, Bloom filters have been implemented as a method of obfuscation and compression of block requests.
+{% endautocrossref %}

 #### Bloom Filters
+{% autocrossref %}

 A Bloom filter is a space-efficient probabilistic data structure that is used to test membership of an element.
 The data structure achieves great data compression at the expense of a prescribed false positive rate.

 A Bloom filter starts out as an array of n bits set to 0.
-A set of k random hash functions are chosen that each output a single integer between the range of 1 and n.
+A set of k random hash functions are chosen that each out&#8288;put a single integer between the range of 1 and n.

-When adding an element to the Bloom filter, the element is hashed k times separately, and for each of the k outputs, the corresponding Bloom filter bit at that index are set to 1.
+When adding an element to the Bloom filter, the element is hashed k times separately, and for each of the k out&#8288;puts, the corresponding Bloom filter bit at that index are set to 1.

 <!-- Add picture here from wikipedia to explain the bits -->